-Constraints identified in current Minerals Local Plan Regulatory and policy context How we propose to address these issues in the new Minerals Local Plan conservation by grant-funding or some form of charitable or public ownership is demonstrably not possible; and the harm or loss is outweighed by the benefit of bringing the site back into use."
+Constraints identified in current Minerals Local Plan Regulatory and policy context How we propose to address these issues in the new Minerals Local Plan Minerals Local Plan conservation by grant-funding or some form of charitable or public ownership is demonstrably not possible; and the harm or loss is outweighed by the benefit of bringing the site back into use."
 "Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use."
 "Local planning authorities should look for opportunities for new development within Conservation Areas and World Heritage Sites and within the setting of heritage assets to enhance or better reveal their significance.
 Proposals that preserve those elements of the setting that make a positive contribution to or better reveal the significance of the asset should be treated favourably."
 "In preparing Local Plans, local planning authorities should set out environmental criteria, in line with the policies in this Framework, against which planning applications will be assessed so as to ensure that permitted operations do not have unacceptable adverse impacts on the historic environment".
-"When determining planning authorities should: as far as is practical, provide for the maintenance of landbanks of non-energy minerals from outside World Heritage sites [and] Scheduled Monuments"
+"When determining planning authorities should in a set out environmental criteria, provide for the maintenance of landbanks of non-energy minerals from outside World Heritage sites [and] Scheduled Monuments" National policy also says that "Local